 2. Autoimmune Response

 COVID-19 may have triggered the autoimmune response, in which the immune system mistakenly targets healthy body tissue instead of the virus.
 It was recently discovered that COVID-19 patients had higher numbers of autoantibodies, immune molecules that attack healthy tissue, than those without the virus.
 Autoimmune diseases like lupus and rheumatoid arthritis often cause fatigue and digestive problems.
 However, digestive problems and fatigue is a common symptom after COVID.
-According to experts, the exact mechanisms behind these conditions may cause similar symptoms in patients with the post-covid syndrome.
+According to experts, the exact mechanisms behind these conditions may cause similar symptoms in patients with post-covid syndrome.

 Observations show a lot of post-covid syndrome patients suffer from dysautonomia.
 Dysautonomia is responsible for involuntary functions such as blood pressure, heart rate, respiration, and digestion.
 You could say it in an abnormal autonomic nerve that affects blood flow, including blood to the brain.
 This can cause fatigue, headaches, and mental confusion.
 Dysautonomia is found in patients who were caught dealing with the post-covid syndrome